yannikkellerde/GNN_Hex/status.md

 - Weaker than [https://cleeff.github.io/hex/](https://cleeff.github.io/hex/) which also does no search and moves amost instantly.

 ### Observations
 - Learning the breaker seems to be a significantly easier than learning the maker.
 Winrates averaged around 70% for breaker in all my runs (with random starting player and move).
-Exception is 5x5 where the agent fully solves all starting moves after a while.
+Skipped breaker training when winrates got out of hand to balance.
 - Losses stop sinking fairly early, while the agent strength keeps increasing.
 - Transfer between hex sizes works great.
 An agent trained on the 11x11 board playing on 8x8 is almost as good as an agent trained on 8x8.
 An agent trained on 8x8 playing on 11x11 is not terrible and shows clear signs of upward transfer.
 - Agent sometimes makes very simple tactical mistakes in the endgame.